William Darwin Fox: Man of letters

 The letters that Charles Darwin sent to Fox were recognised as an important primary source of information on the life of Charles Darwin by his son Francis Darwin, and by many biographers since.
 Some are published in "Life and Letters of Charles Darwin" (Edited by F. Darwin, 1887).
 Most of these letters are at Christ's College, Cambridge.
 Some of the letters of Fox to Darwin are extant.
 Darwin used much information given by Fox in his books.

 Fox also kept a diary from the age of 18 to 1878.
 Only one year is missing: for 1828, when he resided at Christ's College, Cambridge with Charles Darwin.
 A microfiche copy of the diaries are in the University Library, Cambridge.
 Fox never fully accepted Darwin's explanation of evolution.

 Fox in his own non-scientific but reasoned way contributed to the understanding of the geology of the Solent and how the Isle of Wight became separated from the mainland when he gave a very informative opinion on this matter in a reply to a correspondent to the Geologist (Fox 1862).

 When Fox retired as Rector of Delamere in 1873, he returned to the Isle of Wight to live at "Broadlands", Sandown, until his death in 1880 and is buried on the Isle of Wight.

 Marriages and children

-Fox married twice and had 17 children.
+Fox married twice and had 18 children, though the first was stillborn.
 His first wife was Harriet Fletcher, (1799–1842), daughter of Sir Richard Fletcher and Elizabeth Mudge, whom he married in 1834.